 So I get very angry with this theme, and I’m sorry that I can’t keep my voice cool, as I should, but I get very angry when I see what’s happening.
 And I am an American citizen.
 I love this country, and I want to change it.
 And this is what I think we are doing, many, many people, like Alice Walker and many others.

 JUAN GONZALEZ: Isabel Allende, I’d like to ask you, getting back to a remark you made a few minutes ago about the changes in Chile and the genuine feminization of the infrastructure of the government, have you noticed the impact of that, in other words, in terms of types of policies that have been adopted that might not have been adopted in prior governments or even in other countries by overwhelmingly male leaderships?

-ISABEL ALLENDE: Michele Bachelet has been accused of being weak, because her style is different from the male style.
-But to give you an example of something that has changed, 64% of the national budget goes to social programs.
-Can you imagine what the United States would be like if 64% of our budget would be for social programs?
+ISABEL ALLENDE: Michelle Bachelet has been accused of being weak, because her style is different from the male style.
+But to give you an example of something that has changed, 64 percent of the national budget goes to social programs.
+Can you imagine what the United States would be like if 64 percent of our budget would be for social programs?